Filing an Application

 2. A minor child;

-4. For ABD cash and medical programs, temporarily residing outside the state.
+5. For ABD cash temporarily residing outside the state.

-NOTE: While many others can apply for benefits on behalf of clients, HIPAA restrictions prevent us from discussing the applicant’s personal health information with the person making the application unless the representative has power of attorney for the applicant or the applicant has signed a DSHS 14-012(x), Consent form.
+NOTE: While many others can apply for benefits on behalf of clients, the Health Insurance Portability and Accountability Act (HIPAA) restrictions prevent us from discussing the applicant’s personal health information with the person making the application unless the representative has power of attorney for the applicant or the applicant has signed a DSHS 14-012(x), Consent form.

 2. Authorized representative: